Posted in: Disc Reviews by John Ceballos on December 13th, 2012

 Dick Tracy is based on Chester Gould’s 1930s comic strip of the same name.
 Warren Beatty directs, produces and stars as the square-jawed — and otherwise square — hero, who battles a rogues gallery of colorful gangsters with names like Pruneface and Flattop.
 They’re led by Big Boy Caprice (Al Pacino), who seeks to unify the city’s assorted mobsters against Tracy.
 This being a noir-ish crime story, there’s got to be a femme fatale.
 Madonna (Beatty’s romantic partner at the time) co-stars as Breathless Mahoney, a sultry lounge singer with her eye on the heroic detective, much to the dismay of Tracy’s girlfriend Tess Truehart (Glenne Headley).
 As Tracy and Big Boy do battle, they’re each threatened by a literally faceless nemesis intent on ruining both their lives.

 As you can see, the movie doesn’t have the most complex plot or characters in the world.
-Instead, the main attraction is the painstaking care taken by Beatty and his impressive production team to bring this simple story to stylish life.
+Instead, the main attraction is the painstaking care taken by Beatty and his wonderful production team to bring this simple story to stylish life.
 (The film won Oscars for Art Direction and Makeup, while earning nominations for Makeup and Cinematography.)
 It often looks like characters are walking off the movie and becoming integrated with a page from the comic strip.
 Dick Tracy also boasts original songs by the legendary Stephen Sondheim — including the great, up-tempo ditty “More” and the Oscar-winning “Sooner or Later (I Always Get My Man)” — and a gloriously propulsive score from Danny Elfman (at the height of his creative powers, thanks to the huge success of Batman and his other early collaborations with Tim Burton).

 Beatty (one of the most highly-regarded filmmakers at the time) was also able to attract a killer cast.